LGBTQ+ Youth and Homelessness

 Welcoming, Affirming, Safe

 At Covenant House, our mission is one of unconditional love and absolute respect for all young people facing homelessness.
-That means that welcoming young people who identify as LGBTQ+ to our programs has been a part of who we are since our founding in 1972.
+Welcoming young people who identify as LGBTQ+ to our programs has been a part of who we are since our founding in 1972.
 Margaret Elisabeth, a member of the Covenant House Alumni Community, arrived at Covenant House Texas in the 1980s.
 They said,

 Trauma-informed, Resilience-focused Approach to LGBTQ+ Homelessness